pryv/dev-site/source/external-resources.md

 withTOC: true
 ---

-This page presents some third party and _unsupported_ libraries and example applications which can be used as indications to develop one's own application to interact with Pryv.io.
+This page presents some third party and _unsupported_ libraries as well as _unsupported_ example applications which can be used as indications to develop one's own application to interact with Pryv.io.

 ## Example codes to interact with Pryv.io